cpacker/MemGPT/memgpt/local_llm/README.md

 export OPENAI_API_BASE=...
 ```

-Note: for this to work, the endpoint MUST support function calls.
-As of 10/22/2023, most ChatCompletion endpoints do NOT support function calls, so if you want to play with MemGPT and open models, follow the instructions below.
+Note: for this to work, the endpoint **MUST** support function calls.
+As of 10/22/2023, most ChatCompletion endpoints do **NOT** support function calls, so if you want to play with MemGPT and open models, you probably need to follow the instructions below.

 ## Integrating a function-call finetuned LLM with MemGPT